 When the crisis began, an outpouring of support enabled Community Partners International (CPI) to rapidly scale up our operations, opening an office in Cox's Bazar and hiring a local team to lead our efforts to support Rohingya refugees.

 We are working in close partnership with Rohingya communities to empower them to live in health and dignity.
-We are helping more than 120,000 Rohingya refugees to access essential services.
 We are focusing on immediate needs and longer-term strategies to strengthen community resilience and support community-led services.

-Community Health Volunteer (CHV) Network CPI is working in partnership with Rohingya communities to train and equip a network of Rohingya Community Health Volunteers (CHVs).
+Community Health Volunteer (CHV) Network CPI is working in partnership with Rohingya communities to train and equip a network of Rohingya Community Health Volunteers (CHVs) in six camps.
 These CHVs travel from house to house in their neighborhoods, educating households on how to stay healthy, helping them to understand the health services available, distributing health and hygiene supplies, monitoring health and referring those in need of care to suitable health facilities.

 CPI is also training and equipping the CHVs to act as first responders in medical emergencies, landslides and floods.
 Their training covers key first aid topics including cardiopulmonary resuscitation (CPR), basic life support (BLS), bleeding control, wound cleaning and management, basic stabilization of fractures and recognition of danger signs in pregnancy.
 They also learn how to lift patients safely, take precautions to ensure spinal protection, correctly use stretchers, and practice different types of drags and carries to safely move patients during emergencies.
 CPI has equipped the CHVs with rescue kits that include life jackets and throwlines for flood rescue, stretchers, head torches, and basic first aid supplies.

 Solar Lights The lack of lighting in the refugee camps presents a significant safety and security challenge during the hours of darkness for residents, and for women, children and the elderly in particular.
 Household lights are also needed to increase access to latrines and to facilitate emergency referrals at night.
-CPI is working with local partners to distribute solar lights to households most in need.
+CPI is working through community-based volunteers to distribute solar lights to households most in need.

 Community Partners International 2560 Ninth Street, Suite 315 B Berkeley, CA 94710, USA Tel. +1 510 225 9676